Two US teenagers arrested over killing of Italian police officer

 Police said they arrested the two American teens on Friday as they were preparing to check out of their Rome hotel and fly home.

-Prosecutors have charged them over the killing, which occurred in the small hours of Friday morning in Rome's city centre.
+Prosecutors have charged them over the killing, which occurred in the early hours of Friday morning in Rome's city centre.

 The incident happened in an up-market neighbourhood near Vatican City.